It’s our job to look after the thousands of structures across our network

 Many of the bridges, tunnels and viaducts on Britain’s railway are from the Victorian era.
 Being responsible for this national heritage is both a privilege and a challenge.

 We’re proud to look after some of Britain’s most admired and celebrated structures.
-These include the Forth Rail Bridge, which was the first major structure in Britain to be made of steel, and Brunel’s Box Tunnel, running between Chippenham and Bath in Wiltshire, which was the longest railway tunnel ever built at the time of opening.
+These include the Forth Rail Bridge, which was the first major structure in Britain to be made of steel, and Brunel’s Box Tunnel, between Chippenham and Bath in Wiltshire, which was the longest railway tunnel ever built at the time of opening.

 But the positive aspects of looking after such iconic, historical landmarks are offset by the challenges they present.
 Some of these structures are very old, so are vulnerable to extreme weather conditions and often need to be renewed.
 They may also need to be reconstructed; many bridges aren’t high enough to fit the overhead electrical equipment that’s required to power electric trains.